DaouiaSarah/DaouiaSarah/README.md

 # 💫 About Me:
 👋 Hi there, I'm **Daouia Sarah**, an **Intelligent Computer Systems Engineer** passionate about **Artificial Intelligence** and **Android Development**.

-💡 I love blending intelligence with creativity — from crafting smart systems that learn to designing intuitive mobile apps that simplify life.
+💡 I love blending intelligence with creativity; from crafting smart systems that learn to designing intuitive mobile apps that simplify life.

 🎯 My goal is to build meaningful technology that **learns, adapts, and inspires**.